alaskan wilderness heart

 Alaska Wilderness twin lakes

-Traversing between lower and upper Twin Lakes.
+Traversing between the lower and upper Twin Lakes.
 We used inflatable kayaks to move around the lakes and move our camp.
 Loaded down with gear, we had to pull them through the strong current into the upper lake.

 Alaska Wilderness